Skip to content

 Tidiness of records

 The better you keep your records tidy and up to date, the cheaper your accountancy fee will be.
-Some business owners have the idea to dump all information to the accountant at the year end, and expect things to be tidied up nice and quick.
-It can be done, but it will also be more costly.
-As more time and effort is spent digging into the records.
+Some business owners have the idea to dump all information to the accountant at year end, and expect things to be tidied up nice and quick.
+It can be done, but it will also be more costly as more time and effort is spent digging into the records.

 Also, it is important to remember it is your business to start with.
 We generally find business owners with good record keeping and willingness to learn accounting knowledge will have good business results and keep accounting fees low.
 With the help of technology, it isn’t that hard.
-When you make a large purchase, simply take out your phone and take a photo of the invoice, and upload that to Xero straight-way.
-This can reduce the work for your accountant at the year end, asking you about an invoice back in November 2021, which you will find hard to recall what you brought and where the invoice was.
+When you make a large purchase, simply take out your phone and take a photo of the invoice, and upload that to Xero straight away.
+This can reduce the work for your accountant at year end, asking you about an invoice back in November, which you will find hard to recall what you bought and where the invoice was.

 Location

-In general, it is cheaper to find an accountant in a big city, e.g. Auckland, compared with a smaller town.
-There are more competitions in a big city, which can push down the accountancy fee.
+In general, it is cheaper to find an accountant in a big city e.g. Auckland, compared with a smaller town.
+There is more competition in a big city, which can push down the accountancy fee.
 However, the key isn’t to find the cheapest one, but the best one at a lower cost.

-Do I need an accountant for my small business?
+Do I need an accountant for my business?

 Who are Beany?